H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/README.md

 ### `04_partnerships/`

-Maintains signed agreements and letters of support.
+Maintains the public documentary record of signed agreements and letters of support while also summarizing relevant referral and relationship-development pathways.

-Relationships are described according to the authority of the underlying documents and are not overstated.
+Relationships are described according to the authority of the underlying evidence and are not overstated.

+A support letter, referral, or developing relationship is not treated as funding, site authorization, institutional commitment, or implementation authority unless separate evidence establishes that status.

 ### `05_financials/`